UrsaMU/ursamu/help/help_chargen.md

 ## Character Creation Steps

-1. Set your splat using `+splat` - This defines your character type
+1. Set your template using `+template` - This defines your character type
 2. Set your stats using `+stat` - Define your character's attributes and abilities
 3. Set specialties using `+stat` with specialty notation

 For detailed information on each step, see:

-- help splat - For information on setting your character type
+- help template - For information on setting your character type
 - help stats - For details on setting stats and values
 - help specialties - For information on setting specialties and powers